hershaw/python-rest-challenge/README.md

 of a library that clearly better than one that we have suggested, you are free to use it as long as you can justify yourself.

+- python 3
+  - this one is pretty much required. if you want to use python 2 you better have a REALLY good reason.
 - mongodb
     - You can choose any mongodb python drivers
 - [flask](http://flask.pocoo.org/) for your webserver